ccbcadmin/telephony-capture-service/README.md

 │   │   ├── queue.ts                                      RabbitMQ interface
 │   │   ├── server-socket.ts                              Server-side TCP circuit management
 │   │   └── utility.ts                                    Various utilities
-│   ├── telephony-capture-service                         The TCS itself
-│   │   ├── Dockerfile
-│   │   └── telephony-capture-service.ts
+│   ├── pbx-interface                                     Receives messages from the PBX │   │   └── pbx-interface.ts
-│   ├── pbx-simulator                                     A simulator that sends SMDR messages to the TCS │   │   └── pbx-simulator.ts                              (a command line tool) │   ├── tms-interface                                     Forwards on raw data bytes to the TMS │   │   ├── Dockerfile
+│   ├── pbx-simulator                                     A simulator that sends SMDR messages to the │   │   └── pbx-simulator.ts                              pbx-interface.
-│   │   └── tms-interface.ts
+│   ├── tms-interface                                     Forwards on raw data bytes to the TMS │   │   └── tms-interface.ts
-│   └── tms-simulator                                     A test mockup of the TMS │       ├── Dockerfile
+│   └── tms-simulator                                     A test mockup of the TMS │       └── tms-simulator.ts
-│       └── tms-simulator.ts
 │
 ├── test